emactaggart/Mixxx-Pioneer-DDJ-SX-Mapping/README.md

 ## Things TODO
 - BPM slider catch (at the moment bpms are immediately set which may cause large bpm jumps if the current BPM slider position does not match with the value indicated in software)
   - this can be replicated by switching between decks 3 and 4 and mucking with the bpm slider, or by using sync.
-- Serato like effect mapping?
+- Serato-like effect mapping?
+- Serato-like handling of sync (using <shift-sync> to disable)
+  - remap quantize, (hold "hot cue" as seen on the ddj-sx3 I believe)